bigeasy/kibitz/diary.md

 link with `--link` and a container name.

 data volumes lend persistent, container-agnostic data. can be shared and reused across containers. add '-v' and a directory to `create` or `run`.

+Compose lets you define multi-container applications in a Dockerfile. you also need a `docker-compose.yml` to define your app's services. to run: `docker-compose up`